h15200/notes/go.md

   - return errors.New("this is how to make an error")

 - method 2 with ftm

   - return fmt.Errorf("this is also another way to make an error")
   - `Errorf` can have a arg if % is used, but if not, no 2nd arg is necessary

+- Custom error types
+  - declare a struct
+  - add an Error() method to it, which is how Go implements built-in errors

 ## Goroutines